Justice League Europe: La Fraternité de Justice et Liberté

 Some time after the cancellation of the series, it was revealed in an issue of Starman that Justice League Europe was being reformed (as La Fraternité de Justice et Liberté).
 The new team consisted of Crimson Fox, Amazing-Man, Blue Devil, Firestorm, and Icemaiden.
-Icemaiden turned out to be Nash, daughter of The Mist who destroyed the team forever when she murdered Crimson Fox, Blue Devil, and Amazing Man (Blue Devil was later restored to life by Sebastian Faust).
+Icemaiden turned out to be Nash, daughter of Mist who killed Crimson Fox, Blue Devil, and Amazing Man (Blue Devil was later restored to life by Sebastian Faust).
 It was revealed that Mist covertly contacted Icemaiden and informed her of a supposed threat facing her homeland of Norway, and she must defeat the threat without informing anyone until afterwards.
 Icemaiden left during the middle of the night, and Mist replaced her within the JLE by the next morning.
 The JLE did not know that Mist replaced Icemaiden until Mist began her attacks against them.
-Mist informed Crimson Fox that the threat she informed Icemaiden about was not real, and that she had sent Icemaiden on an ultimately fruitless search so that she could disguise herself as Icemaiden and replace her on the team.
+Mist informed Crimson Fox that the threat she informed Icemaiden about was not real, and that she had sent Icemaiden on a fruitless search so that she could disguise herself as Icemaiden and replace her on the team.